 Soldier Beetle – this insect feeds on soft bodied pests such as aphids.
 The beetle’s young also prey on moth larvae.

 Butterfly – they transform in gardens throughout their entire life cycle, egg, caterpillar, pupa, chrysalis, and winged butterfly.
 They eat their prey, woolly aphids, in the caterpillar stage.
 These butterflies are attracted to a native milkweed plant.
-(Fast Growing Trees).
+(Nature Hills Nursery).
 Monarch butterflies will nibble on juicy fruit slices from a plate in your garden.